markelse/Phoenix/README.md

 Since the initial release I have build on the foundation of the registration and login functions and Phoenix now has;

 1. Ability to allow visitors to register.
-2. Ability to login.
+2. Ability to login/logout using sessions.
 3. Dedicated section for members.
-..1.
-Ability to change email address
+4. Ability to change email address and passwords once logged in.
-4. Dedicated section for Admin members (currently must be set via the database) admin = user_level 5
+5. Dedicated section for Admin members (currently must be set via the database) admin = user_level 5
+6. Ability to edit users and update site config from the admin backend.
-5. Works with .htaccess & mod_rewrite to provide SEF urls.
+7. Works with .htaccess & mod_rewrite to provide SEF urls. (domain.com/page_name/)

 Phoenix also separates template files from code so that it is easy to update the look and feel of the script without having to worry about deleting important functions/code.

 ## Please Note!!
-Currently the Phoenix script run on PHP & MYSQL *and has currently only been tested locally on a development server*, the script may contain errors and may have security holes, you are advised to fully test this script before using it in a productive environment.
+Currently the Phoenix script runs on PHP & MYSQL *and has only been tested locally on a development server and one 1 live server running PHP 5.4 & MYSQL 5.5*, the script may contain errors and may have security holes, you are advised to fully test this script before using it in a productive environment.

 ### Installation

 1. Open up phpmyadmin (or command or similar database admin tool).
-..1.
-Run the provided SQL.
+2. Run the provided SQL.
-2. Visit the inc/functions.inc.php & inc/variable.inc.php files and change install paths, site name etc
+3. Open phpmyadmin (or similar database tool) and fill out the default site info in the config table.
 3. Register a new member.
 4. Open up phpmyadmin again and find the user that you have just registered and change the user_level entry from 1 to 5, this will make you an admin.
 5. Login to your account and check that it is working OK.